-The official final grades are available to students via CUNYfirst self-service approximately one to two weeks after final exams have ended.
-Based on participation in the Student Evaluation of the Faculty (BC Feedback), students may be notified early of their final grades via the eGrade system (e-mail and text message) and the WebCentral portal.
-Early grade notification happens normally within 24 hours after the faculty member submits the grades.
+The official final grades are available to students via CUNYfirst self-service approximately one week after final exams have ended.
+Based on participation in the Student Evaluation of the Faculty (BC Feedback), students may be notified early of their final grades via eGrade (e-mail and text message) and the WebCentral portal.
+Early grade notification happens normally less than 24 hours after the faculty member submits the class grades.